studentsustainabilitysummit/studentsustainabilitysummit.github.io/README.md

 ## Continued development (Top of the list is highest priority)

 ### Urgent:
-- Add speaker images speaker page
-- Add talk titles and abstracts for pop ups on speaker page
+-
-- Add new members on teams page [I think we are up to date]
+- Add new members on teams page

 ### Minor but important details: